CMSgov/CMCS-DSG-DSS-Certification-Staging/Outcomes and Metrics/Asset Verification System/readme.md

 None.
 There are no CMS-Required outcomes for an Asset Verification System.

-As such, for an Asset Verification System to be certified states will need to create or reuse State-Specific Outcomes which target state-specific problems and derive Medicaid program benetis.
+As such, for an Asset Verification System to be certified states will need to create or reuse State-Specific Outcomes which target state-specific problems and derive Medicaid program benefits.

 ---